DotNetBrightener/dotnet-brightener-framework/src/WebApiGenericCRUD/DotNetBrightener.WebApi.GenericCRUD.Generator/docs/readme.md

     ];
 }
 ```

-The class name `CRUDWebApiGeneratorRegistration` is vital as the generator library relies on it to discern what needs generating.
+The class must implement the `ICRUDWebApiGeneratorRegistration` interface as the generator library relies on this contract to discern what needs generating.

 In the `Entities` property of this class, ensure to include all entities for which CRUD Web API Controllers are required.